Cycle of erosion: Intensified criticism (1945–1974)

-Intensified criticism (1960s)

 An alternative cycle theory was proposed by Lester Charles King in the 1960s.
 While King's ideas were an attempt at refuting Davis's cycle of erosion they were themselves of cyclical nature and contributed to ushering in a wave of criticism in 1960s against both his and Davis's models.
 This criticism has been called "Davis bashing" by Cliff Ollier and constitutes to Ollier the ridicule of cyclical theories in geomorphology without any alternative model being proposed.
 Since Davis' ideas were being discredited other areas of research, like that of climatic geomorphology, were attacked by their perceived association to it.

 The notions of time, uplift, slope and drainage density evolution in the erosion cycle have been criticized.
 Further the validity of some whole concepts associated with the cycle of erosion have been questioned including stream grade, slope decline, base level and most of all that of peneplains.

 Writing in 1971 geomorphologist Ronald Flemal summarized the situation as follows: